GiraffeReversed/edulint/docs/source/configuration.rst

 The string :code:`translations` is required (verbatim), followed by the name of the group and the name of the linter to which the options belong.

-Multiple translations can be specified using different names.
+Multiple option sets can be specified using different names.
 The previous example could be extended with the following table:

 .. code::